 Rawa’s perfect for snorkeling.
 The coral reef starts from just about 20 meters from the beach, and there’s quite a lot to see if you venture out a little further!
 The most exciting thing was a stingray (below).

 The day passed in a blissful blur.
 Somehow, time flies when doing “nothing” on this alluring island.
-Between snorkeling and lazing around, we had an exquisite lunch made up of tumeric sotong, sweet and sour chicken, stir fried broccoli, kang kong, wedges, and cheesy pasta.
+Between snorkelling and lazing around, we had an exquisite lunch made up of tumeric sotong, sweet and sour chicken, stir fried broccoli, kang kong, wedges, and cheesy pasta.

 After that, we did a little hike up the hill.